Home » Type » Soups + Stews » Butternut Squash + Red Lentil Soup

 How To Cut Butternut Squash For Soup

-Prepping butternut squash is super easy, but if you can find it pre-cut by all means use it for convenience and save yourself this step.
+Prepping butternut squash is super easy, but you can use pre-cut for convenience and save yourself this step.

 • Cut off top and bottom.
 Start by slicing off the very top and bottom of the butternut squash.